Two Kids in bedroom

 • A cozy reading nook filled with books and cushions.

-• A study corner equipped with a mini desk and chair for those early learning years.
+• A study desk and chair for those early learning years.

 Zones of Functionality